-Every day, scientists in some of the world’s best research facilities are making exciting discoveries, developing new drugs for the treatment of muscular dystrophies, and improving the quality of therapeutic treatment and clinical efforts — all at an unprecedented pace.
-Since 2001, there have been 67 clinical trials of drugs or therapies for muscular dystrophy, and currently 37 clinical trials are under way.
-But, a great deal of work still needs to be done, and increased federal support is needed to ensure that researchers can continue making progress toward finding a cure.
-A stronger commitment from the federal government also will help to ensure that MDA's life-changing momentum continues.
+Every day, scientists in some of the world’s best research facilities are making exciting discoveries, developing new drugs for the treatment of muscular dystrophies and improving the quality of therapeutic treatment and clinical efforts — all at an unprecedented pace.
+Yet, tens of thousands of families living with muscular dystrophy are still waiting and counting on new treatments and cures.
+Increased federal support is needed to ensure researchers can continue making progress .
+A stronger commitment from the federal government will help ensure that MDA's life-changing momentum continues.

 Muscular Dystrophy Association — USA